BartdeZoete/personalized-cover-generation/README.md

 songs.

 ## Getting Started
-Several packages are needed to run the code.
-The list below might not be complete but it should cover most of the work:
+Several packages have to be installed to succesfully to run the code.
+The list below might not be complete but it should cover most of the work and worked with all our tested standard setups:
 ```bash
 pip3 install tensorflow
 pip3 install crepe